makiaato/TwitchTranslationChatBot/README.md

 ## FEATURES
 - bot can reverse translate from Target Langauge to Japanese by prepending the '!ja' command
 - bot is locally hosted and credentials are bound by account.
-This means that you can execute the script from any computer and as long as you keep the credentials with it, then the same bot will be used
+This means that you can execute the script from any computer and as long as you keep the credentials with it, the same bot will be used
 - EXE-file is made with [PyInstaller](https://pyinstaller.org/en/stable/)
 - bot can ignore messages from users when their nicknames are put into the ignore_list.csv